Skip to main content

 3. Determine and set the desired point value (optional) for each step.

-4. Finish building the locked lessons before the start date is reached, and publish your edits.
+4. Finish building the locked lessons before the start date is reached, and Save your edits.
 If you don't hit your deadlines, move back the start date as needed.

 🤔 Why map out empty lessons ahead of time?

 When you make edits from the Source Path, or edit steps that are shared from the Source, the edits are shared to all Cohorts and learners will receive the updates next time they log in or reload the course.
-See more on how to publish your content and how to sync path changes.
+See more on how to save your Blocks and how to publish changes to a Path.

 🚦 Revising your course while in progress